The Best Denver Spots to Grab a Great Vegetarian (or Vegan) Meal

-Justin Cucci has brought Denver a trio of hits with Root Down, Linger, and Ophelia's Electric Soapbox.
-His newest addition, this fast-casual vegetarian eatery, is impressing palettes with playful flavors (try the charcoal coconut dosa), imaginative dishes (Devils on Unicorns, anyone?), and an inviting space that includes two patios and an herb garden made from colorful, upcycled cafeteria trays.
+Justin Cucci has a lot of hits in Denver (ahem, Root Down, Linger, Ophelia's Electric Soapbox, and El Five) -- all of which have some great vegetarian selections on their menus.
+This fast casual spot, however, is 100% vegetarian friendly.
+It serves up playful flavors (try the bahn mi tacos) and imaginative dishes (Korean BBQ veggie “wings” anyone?) for lunch, dinner, and weekend brunch in an inviting space that includes two patios and an herb garden made from colorful, upcycled cafeteria trays.

 North Capitol Hill